 – God is the creator of all things.
 He created all things through His Son Jesus Christ.

-– Salvation: Jesus Christ died for our sins, was buried and was resurrected on the third day to make us righteous.
-We can only receive this free gift by grace through our personal faith in Christ.
-Everyone who believes in Christ is forgiven of past, present and future sins and receives the righteousness of God freely by His grace, and will live forever with God even after death.
-But those who reject Christ will perish forever.
+– Salvation: Jesus Christ died for our sins, was buried, and was resurrected on the third day so that we can be saved.
+We can only receive this free gift by God’s grace through our personal faith in Christ apart from works.
+Everyone who believes in Christ is forgiven their sins and receives the righteousness of God freely by His grace, and will live forever with God even after death.
+But those who reject Christ will be condemned and perish forever.

 – The Final Judgment and Resurrection: The 2nd coming of Christ is known as the Day of the Lord.
 Jesus Christ will appear in the clouds with great glory and the dead in Christ will be raised and those who are alive in Christ will be caught up together with Jesus in the clouds.
-The rest of humanity will also be raised from the dead and judged by God and Jesus Christ – that is the final resurrection and judgment.
-Those who believe in Jesus Christ will enter the new heaven and earth with glorified immortal bodies and live forever without any more death/pain/sorrow/curse but those who reject Christ and/or love wickedness will be cast into the lake of fire to taste spiritual death.
+The rest of humanity will also be raised from the dead and judged by Jesus Christ – that is the final resurrection and judgment.
+Those who believe in Jesus Christ will enter the new heaven and earth with glorified immortal bodies and live forever without any more death/pain/sorrow/curse but those who reject Christ will be cast into the lake of fire to taste eternal death.

 – The Bible is a collection of God-breathed scriptures that were canonized by 3rd Century Church leaders.
 The books in the Old Testament are from the Law of Moses and the Prophets of Israel.
 The books of the New Testament describe the 4 Gospels and the Epistles to the Church.
 All scripture was written for our benefit – to give us salvation by personal faith in Jesus Christ.